Ziptility/RxDBDotNet/example/livedocs-client/README.md

 # LiveDocs Example Client

-This project is an example client for the LiveDocs system, demonstrating real-time collaborative document management using RxDB, GraphQL, and React.
+This project is a **work-in-progress** example client for the LiveDocs system, demonstrating real-time collaborative document management using RxDB, GraphQL, and React. **Please note that this is not a fully functional client application yet.**

 ## Overview

-LiveDocs is a real-time collaborative document management system that allows users to create and manage workspaces, users, and live documents.
+LiveDocs is an example real-time collaborative document management system that allows users to create and manage workspaces, users, and live documents.
 This client application provides a user interface for interacting with the LiveDocs system, showcasing the following features:

 - Real-time synchronization with the RxDBDotNet GraphQL backend
 - Offline-first capabilities using RxDB